Gujarati at SOAS Language Centre

 Gujaratis were at the heart of the campaign for Indian independence, providing two of its chief protagonists: Sardar Vallabhbhai Patel and Mohandas K Gandhi.
 There is a rich literature in Gujarati from the time of the struggle for independence, but also from much earlier: cultivated continuously since the 12th Century, Gujarati boasts a fine tradition of poetry and, from 1800 onwards, both poetry and prose.

 SOAS Language Centre in London offers these Gujarati courses:

-- Introduction to Gujarati (Not available in autumn 2014)
+- Introduction to Gujarati (Not currently available)

 Language Taster Video Session

 Our short video file in Flash format will introduce you to the sound of the language and will give you information such as where it is spoken and what other languages are related to it.
 The session has been recorded by a mother tongue speaker and language specialist, Burzin Waghmar, who teaches at SOAS.
 View the Gujarati Language Taster Video.
 Production by Richard Jellinek.

 Don't have the Flash Player installed?
 You can download the Player.